 Jim Drohman is chef-owner of Le Pichet, a bistro in Seattle that specializes in charcuterie.
-Local cooks have made Drohman’s pork belly a kind of a cult item within their circle, repairing after work to the restaurant for this fantastic example of confit, a variant of rillons, pieces of pork belly sauteed until crispy.
+Local chefs have made Drohman’s pork belly a kind of a cult item within their circle, repairing after work to the restaurant for this fantastic example of confit, which is pieces of pork belly sauteed until crispy.

 You could roast or saute the pieces to reheat, but deep-frying them, as Jim does, is the easiest way to ensure a uniform crust and a melting texture inside (from a calorie or fat standpoint, it would be difficult to increase either through your cooking method, even if you wanted to).
 Also, it’s usually juicier this way, as the density of the fat and the confit are similar; use either canola oil or the tasty fat you’ve stored the belly in for the cooking.

 Jim serves this with mustard and, usually, some sort of spiced fruit preserves.
 In spring, perhaps feeling guilty about its high fat content, he sets it on some green beans dressed with a vinaigrette and sliced almonds.
 But it’s still deep-fried fat, no matter how you try to healthy it up.